Cover photo by Alan Manson.

 Behaviour

 Breeding individuals are found on waterside vegetation, but often found away from water in the surrounding woodlands.
-Perches on exposed twigs among bushes where it hawks insects in rapid flight.
+The Bold Skimmer perches on exposed twigs among bushes where it hawks insects in rapid flight.
+Both sexes can be found in the same vicinity.

 Status and Conservation

-Common in NE KwaZulu-Natal and in the Lowveld, scarce elsewhere.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Bold Skimmer is common in north-eastern KwaZulu-Natal and in the Limpopo and Mpumalanga Lowveld.
+It is scarce elsewhere.
+The Bold Skimmer is listed as of Least Concern in the IUCN Red List of Threatened Species.

 Distribution

-Occurs in the North and East of South Africa where it is most numerous in NE KwaZulu-Natal.
+The Bold Skimmer is widespread over much of the savanna regions of Sub-Saharan Africa.
+It occurs in the North and East of South Africa, where it is most numerous in north-eastern KwaZulu-Natal.

 Below is a map showing the distribution of records for Bold Skimmer in the OdonataMAP database as at February 2020.